Bush (album)

 Bush (stylized in all caps) is the thirteenth studio album by American rapper Snoop Dogg.
 It was released on May 12, 2015, through Doggy Style Records and I Am Other, and distributed by Columbia Records.
-The album was produced by Pharrell Williams with additional production by Chad Hugo.
+The album was produced by Pharrell Williams and Chad Hugo.
 It features guest appearances from Kendrick Lamar, Stevie Wonder, Charlie Wilson, Gwen Stefani, T.I. and Rick Ross.
 Bush was the first album by the rapper after his return to the hip hop moniker Snoop Dogg.

 Bush was supported by three singles; "Peaches N Cream", "So Many Pros" and "California Roll".
 The album received generally positive reviews from critics, debuting at number 14 on the US Billboard 200, and number one on the US Top R&B/Hip-Hop Albums.
 It serves as the follow-up to Snoop's twelfth studio album Reincarnated (2013).

 Background and title

 Pharrell (pictured) served as executive producer on the album.

 On August 28, 2014, a video was released of what would be a preview on one of the songs working together between Snoop Dogg and Pharrell Williams.
 In September 2014, Snoop announced on his Instagram account, his new work together with Pharrell.
 The LP is the first studio album entirely of hip hop released by Snoop since Doggumentary (2011).
 Since then, Snoop alongside his good friend and rapper Wiz Khalifa, released the soundtrack Mac & Devin Go to High School.
 This collaborative album contains the hit single "Young, Wild & Free" (top ten in the Billboard Hot 100).
 The song was nominated for a Grammy under the category of Best Rap Song.
 In 2013, Snoop then used his new moniker Snoop Lion, and released his first reggae and twelfth overall album Reincarnated.
 This album was nominated at the 56th Annual Grammy Awards in the category Best Reggae Album.
 At the end of 2013, he then used another moniker Snoopzilla, in reference to Bootzilla, and joined with music producer Dâm-Funk to launch the entirely of funk collaborative album 7 Days of Funk.

 In January 2015, Snoop revealed the album's title at the Consumer Electronics Show that occurred in Las Vegas, Nevada, United States.

 The track "So Many Pros" was originally a track recorded by Timbaland and featured Pharrell Williams and Justin Timberlake, called "Been It", however, due to Timbaland's album being cancelled Pharrell re-worked the final track, in which Chad Hugo, Charlie Wilson, Pharrell and Rhea Dummett featuring as backing vocals.
 The video was also shot for "Been It", with amateur footage showing Timberlake recording his portion of the music video whilst on The 20/20 Experience World Tour and Timbaland recording his portion on a beach with skantly clad models.
 The lyrics to the song seem to have remained unchanged, however the lyric "...so many hoes" has been changed to "...so many pros" which is the title of the track itself.